shrutiiyengar1987/SimplePythonGames/README.md

 This is an interactive game developed using turtle Library .User can select the shape to be drawn .
 Illustrates usage of Switch case for functions in Python

+## Animate a Flying Bird
+This is a sample animation where we can animate a bird object upon a moving background image .
+Pygame library has been used for display and image manipulations .Run FlyingBird.py for a sample demo